Blog

 7. Cut back on the active ingredients in your skin care regimen.
 When your skin is dried out, the skin barrier does not work as well so the active ingredients will penetrate better.
 The good news is you don't need as much, the bad news is the risk of irritation increases.
 So if you typically can use your retinol nightly, you may find that you need to decrease that to every other night to prevent peeling or irritation.
 The same thing applies with exfoliation, AHA, BHA, glycolic acid etc.

 9. Dry and irritated skin?
-Give it a moisture surge treatment by coating with RESTORE Healing Balm then covering it with a sheet mask for 30 minutes before bed.
+Give it a moisture surge treatment by coating with Restore Healing Balm then covering it with a sheet mask for 30 minutes before bed.
 This same trick works for other dried-out or cracked skin, cuticles, nails or hair.
-Use the Healing Balm on your hands and cuticles before bed and sleep in the Sephora or Bliss silicon lined gloves.
-Use the Healing Balm on your heels before bed and sleep in socks.
+Use Restore Healing Balm on your hands and cuticles before bed and sleep in the Sephora or Bliss silicon lined gloves.
+Use Restore Healing Balm on your heels before bed and sleep in socks.
 Use the Healing Balm on your split ends before bed, wash out in the AM.

 10. If you suffer from redness, a quick and easy trick for taking the redness out for 2-4 hours is a few drops of Visine to each cheek.
 This will vasoconstrict superficial blood vessel hiding the red.
 Follow with a thick moisturizer then make up per usual.